 While it’s recognized that B2B buying is more complex than most online retail sales, simplicity, speed and consistency are still priorities.
 To improve your operational efficiency and customer service you will want to make the best use of technology such as cXML, punchout or electronic data interchange (EDI) alongside best practice ordering workflows.

-Invoicing – when orders are placed online you can streamline the ordering process and increase satisfaction by allowing your customers to view, print, and pay invoices straightaway.
+When orders are placed online you cawn streamline the ordering process and increase satisfaction by allowing your customers to view, print, and pay invoices straightaway.
 This will improve your cashflow and speed up delivery.

 With Cloudfy’s invoice payment portal and integration with your ERP system, your customers can place their wholesale orders using an easy-to-use dashboard and can see related documents and account balances in near real-time.